loveshack/docs/source/deployment/open_cloud_host_setup/pci_passthrough.rst

 qemu Configuration
 ~~~~~~~~~~~~~~~~~~

 Now we need to give qemu access to the vfio devices for the groups assigned to the PCI cards.
-We can get a list of PCI cards and its I/O MMU group using this command:
+We can get a list of PCI cards and their I/O MMU group using this command:

 .. code::